AnubhavShivhare2003/Git-hub-work/Unit-2/Notes/06 Deleting and Renaming Branches in Git.md

 ---

-*This guide is part of the CodingGita Hostel Project - helping developers master Git fundamentals through real-world examples.*
+*This guide is part of the CodingGita Project - helping developers master Git fundamentals through real-world examples.*